-The Company is also proud to be involved in ACA's Beaverlodge River Riparian Conservation project.
+Sinopec Daylight is also proud to be involved in the Alberta Conservation Association's Beaverlodge River Riparian Conservation project.
 This support is in collaboration with private landowners, watershed groups, government and industry.
 The partnership increases public interest and awareness of riparian conservation through opportunities like community outreach and public presentations.